AgenoDrei/ChipschachDigital/README.md

 - Curly braces opening on same line, never omit curly braces
 - indention as 4 spaces

+###Milestones:
+- Running version with single- and multiplayer chip chess support.
+Logic should be running on Server and a new graphics engine should be in place.

 ## TODO:
 - BrowserSync
 - LESS/SASS